dr-leo/pandaSDMX/doc/index.rst

 package aimed at becoming the
 most intuitive and versatile tool to retrieve and acquire statistical data and metadata disseminated in `SDMX <http://www.sdmx.org>`_ format.
-It works well with the SDMX services of the European statistics office (Eurostat) and the European Central Bank (ECB).
+It works well with the SDMX services of the European statistics office (Eurostat), the French National Institute for statistics (INSEE), and the European Central Bank (ECB).
 While pandaSDMX is extensible to cater any output format, it currently supports only `pandas <http://pandas.pydata.org>`_, the gold-standard of data analysis in Python.
 But from pandas you can export your data to Excel and friends.